tomswartz07/twitter-archiver/README.md

 # Tweet Importer

+**NOTE:**
+Given recent changes to Twitter Ownership and an [upcoming change to the API](https://twitter.com/TwitterDev/status/1621026986784337922), it is very likely that this service will not function after 9 Feb 2023.

 Import tweets into a PostgreSQL database for archival purposes.

 Keeping the messages safe for review if the original tweets have been